wrp90/CodingQuiz/README.md

 * If the timer reaches zero, the game will end and your score will be recorded into local storage.
 * Once all the questions are answered and the submit button is pressed, you will be presented with a prompt to enter your initals and your final score will be recorded into local storage.
+* Highest possible score as of now is 4 points.

 ![Getting Started](./assets/imgs/cqss.png)